PolyMathOrg/PolyMath/CONTRIBUTING.md

 Go to PolyMath github's repository and click on the fork button on the top right.
 Yes, this means that you'll need a github account to contribute to PolyMath, yes.

 ## Load last dev version of PolyMath
-In a fresh Pharo, load last development version of Polymath :
+In a fresh Pharo 7.0 image, load last development version of Polymath :

 ```Smalltalk
 Metacello new